jack-greenberg/portfolio/content/home/work.md

 # Skills

-I'm well-versed in all layers of the stack, from web development to bare-metal firmware to electrical PCB design.
+I'm well-versed in all layers of the stack, from web development to bare-metal firmware to PCB design.

 I am also a skilled technical communicator, from [design reviews] to [bug reports] to [project documentation].
-I recently presented for my senior capstone on behalf of my team, check it out [here].
+I gave the final presentation for my senior capstone on behalf of my team, check it out [here].

 [design reviews]: https://docs.google.com/presentation/d/1yDIXdgj3lLqJSEwJy6zv_iMa3pMJ1Nxz0eXIxtiBIpw/edit?usp=sharing
 [bug reports]: https://github.com/olin-electric-motorsports/olin-electric-motorsports/pull/196#issue-1472232261